In the main season (April to October) free animal presentations take place every Friday to Sunday at 3.00pm and 4.00pm. *.

-In a quarter of an hour you can immerse yourself in the world of zoo residents, learn interesting facts about animal husbandry in the zoo, endangerment of individual species and the peculiarities of one or the other animal species.
+In a quarter of an hour you can immerse yourself in the world of zoo residents, learn interesting facts about animal husbandry in the zoo, endangerment of individual species and the peculiarities of different animal species.

 can smell with the bottom of their tongue and mark their way with the soles of their feet.

 are extinct in the wild.
 Breeding in zoos is supposed to preserve this subspecies with the aim of reintroducing animals into their natural habitat.

 can drink salt water without any problems and vary their body temperature.

 are born with a full spiked dress which however, only hardens after ten days - fortunately for the mother.